nfra/DataScienceCourseHomework/exercises-3/rmarkdown/individual_exercise_writeups/exercises3_problem2_writeup.md

 The researchers then examined what happens to street crime when the number of police is increased during these periods of orange-alert.
 They found that the rate of things like murder, robbery, and assault decreased.
-Referring to the table (reproduced from the paper) below, we can see the surge of police on crime is estimated to have reduced the daily number of crimes in Washington by about 7 in column (1) (not controlling for variation in METRO ridership).
+Referring to the first column of the table (reproduced from the paper) below, we can see the surge of police on crime is estimated to have reduced the daily number of crimes in Washington by about 7 (not controlling for variation in METRO ridership).

 ![Table 2](../../figures/ex3table2.png)